Uninett/Argus/docs/development/howtos/update-contributors.rst

 ===================================================
-Howto: Mainitaing the contributors file and mailmap
+Howto: Maintaining the contributors file and mailmap
 ===================================================

 Maintaining CONTRIBUTORS.md